Napoleon as Mars the Peacemaker (Milan)

 Napoleon as Mars the Peacemaker is a bronze cast of the marble sculpture of the same name by Antonio Canova.
-It was commissioned from Canova in spring 1807 by Charles-Jean-Marie Alquier, French ambassador to Rome, commissioned it from Canova for 5,000 Louis as a gift to Eugene de Beauharnais, viceroy of the Kingdom of Italy.
-It was cast in 1811 and De Beauharnais sent it to Milan in May 1812, but the city found it difficult to find a site for it.
-It was finally moved to its present site in the main courtyard of the Palazzo di Brera (now the Pinacoteca di Brera and inaugurated there on 14 August 1859 during Napoleon III's visit.
+It was commissioned from Canova in spring 1807 by Charles-Jean-Marie Alquier, French ambassador to Rome, for 5,000 Louis as a gift to Eugene de Beauharnais, viceroy of the Kingdom of Italy.
+It was cast in 1810 and De Beauharnais sent it to Milan in May 1812, but the city found it difficult to find a site for it.
+It was finally moved to its present site in the main courtyard (Courtyard of Honour) of the Palazzo di Brera (now the Pinacoteca di Brera) and inaugurated there on 14 August 1859 during Napoleon III's visit.

+History

+In the spring of 1807 the minister Charles-Jean-Marie Alquier, French ambassador to Rome, on the instructions of Prince Eugène de Beauharnais, Viceroy of the Kingdom of Italy and Napoleon's stepson, commissioned from Antonio Canova, for the sum of five thousand French louis, an exact bronze copy of the marble statue Napoleon Bonaparte as Mars the Peacemaker.

+The preparatory plaster model

+The large preparatory plaster model, now preserved in Room XIV of the Pinacoteca di Brera, is one of five commissioned by Canova in preparation for the lost-wax casting of the monument to Napoleon.
+Like the other four, it was made by Vincenzo Malpieri in 1808 and was intended for the library of the University of Padua, for Canova's friend Daniele Francesconi.
+However, the crates containing the large plaster—over 3 metres high and weighing nearly two tonnes—remained for a long time in the customs offices of Padua because Francesconi was unable to pay the 330 scudi required for its clearance.
+After negotiations with the Government of the Kingdom of Italy, the plaster was purchased in very poor condition and assigned to the Royal Academy of Fine Arts.
+Removed from the Napoleonic halls as early as 1814, the work was stored in the Academy's basements and later in Room VI.
+Withdrawn in 2008, it was restored and placed in Room XIV of the gallery in May 2009.